 An effective direct mail campaign can be integrated into a broader digital sales funnel.

 For years, marketers have relied heavily on Facebook and Google to do the heavy lifting in their digital sales funnels.
-In fact, these two platforms now accounts for an estimated 73 percent of all digital advertising.
+In fact, these two platforms account for an estimated 73% of all digital advertising.

 While these platforms are undeniably effective, their near-total market domination makes many marketers nervous.
-What many marketers don’t realize, however, is that certain analog marketing methods, like printing and direct mail, function effectively when combined with digital marketing campaigns.
+What many marketers don't realize is that certain analog marketing methods, like printing and direct mail, function effectively when combined with digital marketing campaigns.

 Editor's note: Need a direct mail service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.